spencerli688/Google-Advanced-Data-Analytics-Projects/README.md

 School and other stuff has been off tracking me for a while, but I recently decide to continue where I left off.

+Update: The capstone project construction is on August 31, 2025 and will finish.

 I completed the Google Data Analytics Professional Certificate one year prior to starting the Advanced certificate.